UP210644/UP210644_CPP/U2/README.md

 </div>

-# Exercise 3: A program that asks for your age and print the cost of ticked.
+# Exercise 3: Program for a company that has arcades for all ages and wants to automatically calculate the price it must charge its customers to enter.
 ## Input
 ```c++
     cout << "How old are you?  ";